HL7/fhir-bfdr/input/pagecontent/ihe_specification_relationship_and_guidance.md

 The Value Sets reference the Value Subsets in [Public Health Information Network Vocabulary Access and Distribution System (PHIN-VADS)](https://phinvads.cdc.gov/vads).
 These value sets contain values to be used in matching the required data from the source.

 In some cases, there is a one-to-one value match between the value sets/data extracted and the data required to be sent to NCHS.
-In other cases, there is a many-to-one value match between the value sets/data extract and the the required to be sent to NCHS.
+In other cases, there is a many-to-one value match between the value sets/data extract and the data required to be sent to NCHS.
 In these many-to-one cases, the values in the data extracted will need to be mapped to (or "rolled-up") one specific value.
 This specific value is the value contained in the BFDR FHIR IG profile that represents the concept.

 ### Examples